spring-projects/spring-data-cassandra/README.md

 The ``CassandraDataTemplate`` is the customer of the Repository interface that will complete the spring-data-cassandra module.
 This _DataTemplate_ gives the developer the luxury of working with POJOs and the Template pattern without using the Repository interface.

+#### Cassandra Repository

+The implementation of the standard Spring Data Repository Interface.

 #### Official Reference Guide

 Once we have all the inner workings of the Repository interface completed, we will publish a full Reference Guide on using all of